This post may include affiliate links; see our disclosure policy.

 1. Allow the cream cheese to soften for 25 minutes at room temperature.**

 2. Place the blueberries, sugar, and water in a saucepan and heat over medium heat.
-Bring to a boil, then cook at a low bowl, stirring occasionally, for about 10 minutes until the blueberries break down, mashing them with a wooden spoon or potato masher towards the end of the cook time.
+Bring to a boil, then cook at a low boil, stirring occasionally, for about 10 minutes until the blueberries break down, mashing them with a wooden spoon or potato masher towards the end of the cook time.
 Make sure not to let the pot boil over.
 Place the cornstarch in a small bowl and mix with 1 tablespoon water.
 Add it to the sauce and simmer for about 1 minute, stirring constantly, until thickened.

 4. Add the cream cheese to the bowl of a stand mixer and beat it on medium speed with the paddle attachment until fluffy, about 20 seconds.
 Add the blueberry jam and beat until well combined.